sayandas1302/Bank-Customer-Churn-Prediction/README.md

 7. some pickle files, storing important objects like model, encoder, scaler etc
 8. csv files in the "DataSets" folder
 9. 1 text file for python dependencies
+10. 1 video file showing the demo of the web application

 ### Installing dependencies
 for installing the dependencies go throught the following steps
 1. download the entire folder in a new folder